Personalism: Overview

-Thus, according to Williams, one ought to keep in mind that although there may be dozens of theorists and social activists in the West adhering to the rubric "personalism," their particular foci may, in fact, be asymptotic, and even diverge at material junctures.
+Thus, according to Williams, one ought to keep in mind that although there are many theorists and activists in the West adhering to the rubric of "personalism," their particular foci may not align with each other and, in fact, might even diverge considerably.

 Variants

 Nikolai Alexandrovich Berdyaev

 Nikolai Alexandrovich Berdyaev (1874–1948) was a Russian religious and political philosopher who emphasized human freedom, subjectivity and creativity.

 Emmanuel Mounier

 In France, philosopher Emmanuel Mounier (1905–1950) was the leading proponent of personalism, around which he founded the review Esprit, which exists to this day.
 Under Jean-Marie Domenach's direction, it criticized the use of torture during the Algerian War.
 Personalism was seen as an alternative to both liberalism and Marxism, which respected human rights and the human personality without indulging in excessive collectivism.
 Mounier's personalism had an important influence in France, including in political movements, such as Marc Sangnier's Ligue de la jeune République (Young Republic League) founded in 1912.